zxdawn/Hyper-Landfill/README.md

 All input data are available in the Zenodo dataset titled ["Dataset for Global Identification of Solid Waste Methane Super Emitters Using Hyperspectral Satellites"](https://doi.org/10.5281/zenodo.13643544).

-To use the data, download the compressed file, extract it into the root directory, and rename the folder to "data.".
+To use the data, download the compressed file, extract it into the root directory, and rename the folder to "data".
 This will ensure that all Jupyter Notebooks run correctly.

 ## Notebook structure